coveo/source.coveo.com/_posts/2018-10-02-coveo-zapier-integration.md

   image: amoreauCoveo.png
 ---

 At Coveo, there's one thing we like above all: making sure we have all the data we might need at the same place.
-Coveo already offers a [plethora of connectors](https://docs.coveo.com/en/1997/cloud-v2-administrators/available-coveo-cloud-v2-source-types) to do so, but there are still many more places where you can have relevant data.
+Coveo already offers a [plethora of connectors](https://docs.coveo.com/en/1997/cloud-v2-administrators/available-coveo-cloud-v2-source-types) to do so, but there are still many more places where you could find relevant data.

 Enter [Zapier](https://zapier.com), a web service that allows you to connect different applications or services together, to perform actions in an application when something happens in another.
 With over 1000 available apps, it soon became clear that a Zapier integration would be a great solution to surface all that data.